Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-After robustification, we use again \sys, Amoeba and BAP to re-attack (generate adversarial inputs for) the robustified models $M'$ to re-evaluate models' vulnerability.
+After robustification, we use again \sys, Amoeba and BAP to re-attack (spawn adversarial inputs for) the robustified models $M'$ to re-evaluate models' vulnerability.
 We train a new agent for Amoeba on $D_{train}'$ to fool each robustified model $M'$.
-Figure~\ref{fig:val3} shows the ASR using \sys, Amoeba, or BAP to find adversarial samples from the vanilla, \sys, and Amoeba robustified models for the end-host threat model.
-ASR for the in-path threat model is shown in figure~\ref{apdx:asr-robust} in the Appendix.
+Fig.~\ref{fig:val3} shows the ASR using \sys, Amoeba, or BAP to find adversarial samples from the vanilla, \sys, and Amoeba robustified models for the end-host threat model (refer to Fig.~\ref{apdx:asr-robust} for the in-path threat model).
 These results show that \sys-robustified models are generally robust against the attack from \sys, Amoeba and BAP, while Amoeba-robustified models are only robust against Amoeba.
-Table~\ref{tab:robustimprov} shows the robustness improvement when robustified by \sys and Amoeba and evaluated with \sys, Amoeba and BAP.
-Robustness improvement is defined as $(ASR_{vanilla} - ASR_{robustified}) / ASR_{vanilla} \times 100\%$. \sys-robustified models demonstrate 52.72\% robustness improvement on average while Amoeba-robustified ones only demonstrate 21.76\%. \sys-robustified models can have 142\% more robustness improvement than Amoeba-robustified ones.
+Table~\ref{tab:robustimprov} shows the robustness improvement when robustified by \sys and Amoeba and evaluated with \sys, Amoeba and BAP. \sys-robustified models are 52.72\% more robust on average than the vanilla ones while Amoeba-robustified ones are only 21.76\% more robust. \sys-robustified models outperform Amoeba-robustified by 142\%.

-Prior works, especially in RL, have found that adversarial training can only defend a model against adversarial samples generated by the same generation process as the one used in training~\cite{tseng2024can}.
-However, we found that augmenting with a large number of adversarial, realizable and semantics-preserving samples has the potential to robustify the model against multiple different attacks.
-That is the case because the space of adversarial, realizable, and semantics-preserving samples (generated by \sys) is smaller than the space of samples that are only adversarial.
+We also compare \sys's ability to robustify \netApps with NetShare, which (similar to \sys) generates synthetic data, albeit non-adversarial.
+Fig.~\ref{fig:netshare_robustification} and Fig.~\ref{fig:apdx:netshare_robustification} show APP's accuracy and ASR for end-host threat model implemented with \sys when using the same amount of data generated by \sys and NetShare for robustification. \final{\sys-robustified models have slightly lower accuracy than NetShare-robustified ones.
+However, the accuracy of \sys-robustified models is still high, meaning that they are accurate enough against common inputs and they are more robust against adversarial perturbation than NetShare-robustified ones.} NetShare can hardly improve the models' robustness.